varunjatav/php-oops/Readme.md

 ## Chapter 4  :- Encapsulation in PHP
 ## Chapter 5  :- Polymorphism in PHP
 ## Chapter 6  :- Destructure in PHP
+## Chapter 7  :- Typed Properties in PHP